darshan1328/TicTacToe_game/README.md

 2. Open a new Project in IDE > Project from VCS
 3. In the src file, you can find the code
 4. Run the Main.java in your ide

+Usage

+Gameplay Instructions:

+ Players are prompted to enter their moves by specifying the row and column of the grid (rows are numberede :0,1,2 and column are numbered: 0,1,2)

+ The game alternates turns between Player 1 and Player 0.

+ The game ends when a player wins or when the board is full (resulting in a draw).

+ Input Format: Players should input their moves in the format '1' or '0'